Edward Kennedy (journalist): Later life

 After the war Kennedy became the managing editor of the Santa Barbara News-Press, and three years later in 1949 he was hired by The Monterey Peninsula Herald as the associate editor, eventually serving as editor and associate publisher.
 Kennedy was struck by a car on November 24, 1963, and died five days later at the age of 58.
 A monument to Kennedy stands in Laguna Grande Park in Seaside, California, with an inscription referring to his famous scoop: "He gave the world an extra day of happiness."

 During his later years, Kennedy composed a memoir of his years as a World War II correspondent but was not able to locate a publishing company.
 His accounts were eventually published in 2012 by his daughter, Julia Kennedy Cochran, under the title Ed Kennedy's War: V-E Day, Censorship & The Associated Press, which chronicled his early days as a stringer in Paris to his firing from the Associated Press.

 Memoir and AP's apology

+Memorial plaque in Seaside, California, in Laguna Grande Park, across the street from the Seaside Library.

 In 2012, Louisiana State University Press published Kennedy's memoir, Ed Kennedy's War: V-E Day, Censorship, and the Associated Press.
 Associated Press President Tom Curley co-wrote an introduction to the book and apologized for the way the company treated Kennedy, telling an AP reporter, "It was a terrible day for the AP.
 It was handled in the worst possible way."
 Kennedy, Curley wrote, "did everything just right."
 According to his daughter, Julia Kennedy Cochran of Bend, Oregon, Kennedy had long sought such public vindication from his old employer.
 "The AP, after 67 years, is finally apologizing for firing my father", Cochran said.
 "He was really a hero and should have got a lot more credit."

 In 2015, the film Le grand secret, directed by Christophe Remy, about Kennedy and his story, was released in France.